 A symptom is physical evidence of a disease or illness that you experience.
 An example is nausea.
 There are many different symptoms that you could experience.

-Pain, breathlessness, fatigue (tiredness) and anorexia (poor appetite) are experienced by many people.
+Pain, breathlessness, fatigue (tiredness) and anorexia (poor appetite) are experienced by many people with palliative care needs.
 These may not be the same from person to person.
 They may be mild in some cases or more severe in others.

 Talk to your health professional about any symptoms that you are experiencing.
 They also need to know if any of your symptoms get worse or if they improve.
 This may affect your medications or other therapies.